Business Purchase Acquisition Financing: Strategies Successful Buyers

 THE ACQUISITION TERM LOAN

-A senior lender is typically providing the majority of the loan for the purchase of a business - the lender is secured by all the assets of the company as well as current and future cash flows.
+A senior lender typically provides the majority of the loan to purchase a business.
+The lender is secured by all the company's assets and current and future cash flows.

 Senior debt is a type of loan that takes priority over other types of financing that might be required to complete your purchase.
 Acquisition term loans are typically 3-5 years from an amortization perspective and can have either fixed or variable interest rates.